Combat Roleplay (CRP)

 Dashing: Allows the player to make a second movement action if they are not engaged in melee.

-Disengaging: Allows the player to move away from melee combat in a radius that is up to 4+D6 blocks.
+Disengaging: Allows the player to safely move away from melee combat in a radius that is up to 4+D6 blocks.

 Use an item of object: Allows players to use magical items, drink potions or use objects in the environment.